Mary Ann Orger: Life

-In 1807 she appeared in Glasgow as Caroline Sedley in James Kenney's False Alarm in a benefit for the singer and actress Rosoman Mountain.
+In 1807, she appeared in Glasgow as Caroline Sedley in James Kenney's False Alarm in a benefit for the singer and actress Rosoman Mountain.

-She made her debut at Driry Lane as Lydia Languish in The Rivals on 4 October 1808.
-Despite the fire in the following year she was at Drury Lane until 1831 although this was not an exclusive arrangement.
+She made her debut at Drury Lane as Lydia Languish in The Rivals on 4 October 1808.
+Despite the fire in the following year, she was at Drury Lane until 1831, although this was not an exclusive arrangement.

-On 10 March 1825 a farce she had written, Change Partners, was performed at Drury Lane.
+On 10 March 1825, a farce she had written, Change Partners, was performed at Drury Lane.
 She died in Brighton on 1 October 1849.